 - If you have woodpiles or other wooden debris inside or just outside your home, check them thoroughly—the ant colony could be inside.

 If you were able to find the carpenter ant nest (and it was located outdoors), this natural method is a way to attack the ant colony directly.
 It’s simple: boil a few liters or more of water and then pour it directly into the nest (this can be dangerous, so please exercise extreme caution).
-Adding a natural and water-soluble insecticide, essential oils, or soap to the boiled water will make this approach even more effective.
+Adding a naturally sourced and water-soluble insecticide, essential oils, or soap to the boiled water will make this approach even more effective.
 You may have to repeat this process two to three times to completely eliminate the colony.